 JBLM was formally established in 2010, combining Fort Lewis and McChord Air Force Base into a single administrative unit.
-JBLM is home to the U.S. Army I Corps and 7th Infantry Division, the U.S. Air Force 62nd Airlift Wing, Madigan Army Medical Center, 1st Special Forces Group, U.S. Navy and U.S. Marine Corps elements, and other commands and tenant organizations.
-JBLM reports that as of March 2019, more than 40,000 active duty, National Guard, and Reserve service members and about 14,000 civilian workers are stationed or work at the installation, as of June 2015, the on-base population stands at 23,700.
-Region-wide, the JBLMsupported population, which includes full-time military, family members, and dependents; DoD employees; and civilian contractors; living on base and in neighboring communities, stands at more than 130,000.
+JBLM is home to the U.S. Army I Corps and 7th Infantry Division, the U.S. Air Force 62nd and (Total Force Partner) 446th Airlift Wings, Madigan Army Medical Center, 1st Special Forces Group, U.S. Navy and U.S. Marine Corps elements, and other commands and tenant organizations.
+JBLM reports that as of March 2019, more than 40,000 active duty, National Guard, and Reserve service members and about 15,000 civilian workers are stationed or work at the installation, as of June 2015, the on-base population stands at 23,700.
+Regionwide, the JBLM-supported population, which includes full- time military, family members, and dependents; DoD employees; and civilian contractors; living on base and in neighboring communities, stands at more than 130,000.
 JBLM is the largest military installation on the west coast, encompassing over 90,000 acres including the main cantonment area (approximately 10,000 acres) and close-in training ranges (approximately 80,000 acres).
-There are two airfields on the installation: McChord Field, which is home to C-17 transport fleet, and Gray Army Airfield (GAAF), which supports mainly helicopter operations.
+There are two airfields on the installation: McChord Field, which is home to both active duty and Air Force Reserve C-17A airlift wings, and Gray Army Airfield (GAAF), which supports mainly helicopter operations.
 JBLM has a rail loading complex that connects to the Burlington Northern-Santa Fe (BNSF) line.
 The training lands on JBLM include 115 live-fire training ranges.
 Convoy routes to Yakima Training Center (YTC) use I-5 to State Route (SR 18) to I-90 to I-82.
 The ports of Olympia, Tacoma, and Seattle provide deep water seaport capabilities.